 Luckily, two alternative digital options are making fulfillment easier and less expensive: click-and-collect and buy-online-pick-up-in-store (BOPIS), which assist in getting customers what they need on time.
 And I’m hearing about other similar trends happening across all the countries we are operating in as pressure on logistics systems mounts due to increased online sales.

 We’ve seen companies freezing investments due to uncertainties or supply chain impacts.
 And others have been forced to close their primary sales channels due to local lockdown restrictions.

-I’ve come across many business leaders who had digitalisation on their radar, but always put the core business model first—and digital was an outlier in their strategy.
+I’ve come across many business leaders who had digitalization on their radar, but always put the core business model first—and digital was an outlier in their strategy.
 That has changed for many during COVID-19 as they see the impact on society, business, and personal lives.

-As someone working with digital enablement and transformation, helping companies to onboard and grow eCommerce, I have a very positive outlook on how this will make the change management and organisational anchoring of digital easier.
+As someone working with digital enablement and transformation, helping companies to onboard and grow eCommerce, I have a very positive outlook on how this will make the change management and organizational anchoring of digital easier.